cncf/tag-security/governance/roles.md

 # Roles within the SIG

-The SIG consists of several eky roles that are critical to the group's success.
+The SIG consists of several key roles that are critical to the group's success.
 The group will have many members, all serving in varying capacities.
 Within this document, "member" may refer to a Co-Chair, a Technical Lead, or other Member roles.

-The below list is the current listing of member roles:
+The following is the current listing of member roles:

 * [Three Chairs](#role-of-chairs)
 * [Technical Leads](#role-of-technical-leads)